LennartFr/Blockchain-at-Galvanize/README.md

 We propose a solution to the double-spending problem using a peer-to-peer network.
 ~~~

-We wil use the open source Hyperledger implementation of Blockchain.
+We will use the Hyperledger implementation of Blockchain.

 (http://hyperledger-fabric.readthedocs.io/en/latest/samples.html)